 Take part in a development project that will directly benefit the community.
 Past MEDLIFE projects include installing modernized bathrooms, basic kitchen upgrades, and putting in fencing to separate farm animals from living quarters.

 From your hotel in the lively Mariscal district, visit the beautiful colonial area, zero latitude at La Mitad del Mundo (Center of the World) and ascend to 12,150’ aboard the Funicular offering unrivaled views of the city and Pichincha Volcano.
+Enjoy a zipline adventure through the Cloud Mindo Canopy and a river tube ride down the Mindo River.

 Sleep comfortably in this beautiful Andes town with the snow-peaked Chimborazo Mountain in the backdrop.
 At an altitude of 9,035 feet, enjoy a cool and comfortable climate in this gorgeous mountainous region of Ecuador.